 BLA NAL Unit is a Broken Link Access NAL unit.
 BLA NAL unit shall not be followed by TFD NAL unit until the next Random Access Point (RAP).

 Patent rights declaration(s)

-University of Aizu and LG Electronics does not have current or pending patent rights relating to the technology described in this contribution.
+University of Aizu does not have current or pending patent rights relating to the technology described in this contribution.